allanchua101/sana/doc-website/lambda/distribution/lambda-sys-log-lvl-distribution.md

 - Useful for analyzing account-level or region-level compliance to logging policies.
 - Useful for measuring system-level logging adoption rates across functions.

+## Analyze Logging KPIs

+Use the [`lambda-logging-kpis`](/lambda/concepts/logging-kpis) command to run all logging-related commands including.

 ## Tips

 - Without log level filtering, you will capture all log messages, including potentially verbose debugging information.
 This can result in a significant increase in log volume.